-economies often struggle to compete effectively in a globally integrated marketplace.
+FMCS also plays an important role in promoting collective bargaining and strengthening conflict management and prevention around the world.
+Emerging market economies often struggle to compete effectively in a globally integrated marketplace.
 FMCS helps establish the labor relations institutions that are essential to the functioning of free market economies.
-These programs are also a knowledge-sharing experience: FMCS mediators gain familiarity with complex issues affecting the global economy and, as a result, are more effective in resolving domestic labor-management disputes with multi-national corporations that have global impact.
+These programs are also a knowledge-sharing experience: FMCS mediators gain familiarity with complex issues affecting the global economy and, as a result, are more effective in resolving domestic labor-management disputes with multinational corporations that have global impact.

-FMCS delivers its international training and systems design programs on a costreimbursable basis through interagency agreements (IAAs) with other government agencies, such as the Department of Labor, the Department of State, and USAID.
+FMCS delivers its international training and systems design programs on a cost-reimbursable basis through interagency agreements (IAAs) with other government agencies, such as the Department of Labor, the Department of State, and USAID.
+In 2022, FMCS provided programs in Kosovo, Jordan, Panama, Indonesia, Mexico, and Columbia.